awesomerank/awesomerank.github.io/lists/h4cc/awesome-elixir.md

 *Libraries to manage feature toggles (AKA feature flags): ON/OFF values that can be toggled at runtime through some interface*

 * [flippant ★16](https://github.com/sorentwo/flippant) - Feature flipping for the Elixir world.
-* [fun_with_flags ★44](https://github.com/tompave/fun_with_flags) - A feature toggle library using Redis for persistance, ETS for local caching and Redis PubSub for inter-node cache busting.
-Optimized for speed and low Redis usage.
+* [fun_with_flags ★44](https://github.com/tompave/fun_with_flags) - A feature toggle library using Redis or Ecto for persistance, an ETS cache for speed and PubSub for distributed cache busting.
+Comes with a management web UI for Phoenix and Plug.
 * [molasses ★52](https://github.com/securingsincity/molasses) - A feature toggle library using redis or SQL (using Ecto) as a backing service.

 ## Feeds